 Henderson's approach to engineering writing is informed by extensive industry experience.
 He has worked as a design engineer in aerospace and technical education specialist for Hewlett-Packard, where he designed and implemented programs to train engineers in inkjet technology.
 At HP he also led the development of the Technician Apprenctice Program.
 This collaboration between the State of Oregon, a regional community college, and Hewlett-Packard served to advance workplace opportunity and develop a diverse pool of qualified candidates for skilled labor positions.

 His father, Jerald M. Henderson, and grandfather, S. Milton Henderson, were both engineering professors who wrote textbooks and specialized in agricultural equipment design.
 Brad's granddad Milton derived "The Henderson Equation," a mathematical formula for calculating the drying time of harvested grains.

 Brad has also worked as a ranchhand, truck dock laborer, and nightclub drummer.
-He was featured in Engineers Write!
+He was featured in Engineers Can Write!
 Thoughts on Writing from Contemporary Literary Engineers by Tom Moran (IEEE Press 2010).
-He is the author of several volumes of poetry and Drums, an award-winning novel of rock 'n' roll. #author #engineer #educator #secretcowboy
+In addition to his new textbook, he is the author of several volumes of poetry and Drums, an award-winning rock 'n' roll novel.